 5) I did the electrical connections at the front of the car and then did a test of the stereo before committing to routing the cable under the trim panels to the trunk.
 I could hear the difference right away… much brighter.
 Of course, it sounded even better once I routed the cable and closed the doors.
 The Helix five-channel amp removes lower bass from the doors and dedicates it to the subwoofer, allowing me to increase the bass setting without over-driving the door speakers.
-The subwoofer sounds surprisingly good, especially when considering that it has only 6-inch speakers.
+The subwoofer sounds surprisingly good, especially when considering that it has only 6-inch drivers.
 It sounds like a “larger” system.

 6) It very tempting to make sure all parts in the package are used.
 This includes a small jumper that fits in only one place.
 “There, all done,” one might think.
 Not so fast!
 This jumper is for use on right-hand drive (RHD) cars to force the DSP into accounting for the driver being on the “wrong side” of the car. 😉 It is not used in cars where the driver sits on the left side.
 Feel free to misplace this part if the system will never serve in a RHD car.
 I have no idea where mine went.

-7) Disconnecting the battery causes the computer to lose track of where certain position sensors are in the car.
+7) Disconnecting the battery causes the computer to lose track of certain position sensors.
 As a result, faults associated with the TPMS, traction control, steering angle, and maybe even something else will probably appear.
 DON’T PANIC!
 Simply start the car and drive it a few hundred feet.
 The errors will disappear on their own once the computer detects steering inputs and wheel rotation.
 The one-touch window opening/closing also needs resetting.
 To do that, switch on the ignition, close all windows and doors, pull each window-up switch and hold it for at least two seconds, release, then pull up and hold again.
 Driving the windows into their stops retrains the module, which allows the auto up/down feature to work again.

 Since Helix attenuates the bass frequencies on the four door channels, that means those speakers are able to work more efficiently at producing the mid-to-high frequencies, resulting in an improved sound stage.
-At “only” 100-dBA, it’s not going to win any sound-offs, but the quality of sound is very good.
+At “only” 102-dBA, it’s not going to win any sound-offs, but the quality of sound is very good for the price-point.
 Of course, there’s still room to tailor the tone of the music to suit individual tastes.
 But the point of Helix is to present an improvement to the stock system, as well as an ideal starting point for upgrades.
 Overall, I’m very pleased and could even be pretty happy with the system as installed if not for the fact that I had already planned and purchased parts for a subwoofer upgrade.
 Read more about my upgrade HERE.
 See more photos below.

-NOTE: Some people have squeezed their Helix subwoofer in with the donut spare tire by removing the subwoofer’s rubber “feet” and using a longer spare tire retention “bolt,” VW P/N: 1T0-803-899-B. More details HERE.
+NOTE: Some have squeezed their Helix subwoofer in with the donut spare tire by removing the subwoofer’s rubber “feet” and using a longer spare tire retention “bolt,” VW P/N: 1T0-803-899-B. More details HERE.